About Old Cairo

 - Qasaba of Radwan Bey (Street of the Tentmakers)- textile market

-Also, Old Cairo has many nearby healthcare facilities, which include the following:
+Also, Old City Cairo has many nearby healthcare facilities, which include the following:

 - El Sayeda Zeinab Hospital